AnantharamanLab/CheckAMG/README.md

   * This means that you may end up with, for example, many *glycoside hydrolase* functional annotations in the `gene_annotations.tsv` output, but much fewer glycoside hydrolases classified as "metabolic" in the `final_results.tsv`, with the rest being marked as "unclassified"
   * This is because the genes with glycoside hydrolase annotations that were classified as AMGs met the heuristic thresholds defiend by `--scaling_factor`, `--bit_score`, and `--cov_fraction`, and can be considered as functioning in host carbohydrate metabolism
   * On the other hand, genes with glycoside hydrolase annotations that were NOT classified as AMGs and ended up as "unclassified" did not meet the stricter thresholds, and they are more likely to be involved in functions other than host carbohydrate metabolism (like host cell wall degradation, for example)
+* If you want to disable this bypass to filter annotations with matching soft filter keywords regardless of their HMMsearch results, set `--scaling_factor 100`

 ### 6. Snakemake